-We help students improve their performance across a wide range of academic subjects.
-By targeting and developing the critical thinking skills that underpin all learning, we train our students to read, write and think deeply.
 Our team gives students at all stages of education – from kindergarten to graduate school – a program of comprehensive support, including:

-• One-on-one tutoring for individual subjects
+- One-on-one tutoring for individual subjects with a stress on critical thinking skills

-• Support for the K-12, college, or graduate school admission process
+- Support for the K-12, college, or graduate school admission process

-• Revisions and notes for MFA applications in fiction or poetry
+- Revisions and notes for MFA applications in fiction or poetry

 Partners in our practice: